3n0m1s/Visual-Recognition/README.md

     runVideoFaceDetection(webcamPort, detectFaces);
 ```
-Extended example using util.js and commons from vedie file
+Extended example using util.js and commons from video file

 ```js
     const {